SAP-samples/teched2025-IN160/exercises/ex0/README.md

 <br>![](./images/eventHandling.png)

+>Information.
+>Please note that the integration flow is already created as part of this hands on.
-1. The Integration Flow creates a dynamic topic that includes the order's `last_name` property.
-To make sure participants only receive events they created, you will use your user ID (e.g., userXX) as the last name when creating the order in Shopify.
+>1.
+The Integration Flow creates a dynamic topic that includes the order's `last_name` property.
+To make sure participants only receive events they created, you will use your >user ID (e.g., userXX) as the last name when creating the order in Shopify.
-2. Each participant creates a message queue to temporarily persist the events until they are delivered to the target application.
-You will include your user ID in the topic subscription to ensure that your queue only receives order events created by you.
+>2.
+Each participant creates a message queue to temporarily persist the events until they are delivered to the target application.
+You will include your user ID in the topic >subscription to ensure that your queue only receives order events created by you.
-3. Later in the exercise we will create a webhook to deliver the event to SAP Build Process Automation
+>3.
+Later in the exercise 1 we will create a webhook to deliver the event to SAP Build Process Automation

-For now, let's start with the first part, the integration flow publishing the order events.

 1. Login to SAP Integration Suite and create a package: navigate to **Design>Integrations and APIs** and click **Create**.